 Wear the Right Gear

 When you're working with metal, there's no room for taking risks.
-Safety gear is important for protecting yourself from injury in a variety of ways.
+Metal shop safety gear is important for protecting yourself from injury in a variety of ways.

 Metal or machine shop workers should wear ear protection.
 Frequent and intense noises can permanently damage various parts of the ear.
 The Mechanist.org advised that metal shop workers use over-ear earmuffs, ear plugs or both.

-Safety goggles are critical to maintaining a healthy working environment.
+Metal or machine shop safety goggles are critical to maintaining a healthy working environment.
 There's always the risk of shards and chips flying around when working with metal, but Mechanist.org explained that hand tools are often liable to shatter as well.
 Whether you need specialty prescription goggles or standard safety eye protection, it's important to wear them.
-Eye injuries are very common in metal work when goggles aren't worn.
+Eye injuries are very common in metal work when safety goggles aren't worn.

 Work boots and shoes that have nonslip soles are also important.
 When you're walking through a machine shop filled with bits of metal and heavy machinery, the last thing you want is to slip and fall.
 Slips are a major cause of injury across industries, but they're particularly dangerous for people working in metal shops.
 A quick slip could lead to severe cuts and other injuries.
 Consider slip-resistant shoes made specifically for an industrial environment with built-in protection.

 At most times, gloves should not be worn.
 Although this may seem counterintuitive for many experienced industrial workers, gloves can present more dangers by being caught.
 Employees may want to use them during the cleanup process following machine work.

 When it comes to machine shop safety rules and regulations, welding and cutting are crucial aspects of metal working and present many safety hazards..
 The Occupational Safety and Health Administration outlined several of the biggest welding dangers.